KaileyHart/React-Spotify-Clone/README.md

 # React-Spotify-Clone

-This is a React App that replicates the Spotify Web App UI and some functions such as play and skip.
+This is a responsive React App that replicates the Spotify Web App UI and some functionalities, such as play and skip.
+It was created using the Spotify API, Material UI, React Context API, HTML, CSS, JavaScript, React, and Node.js.

-This responsive web app was created using the Spotify API, Material UI, React Context API, HTML, CSS, JavaScript, React, and Node.js.
+The user will already have to have a Spotify account to log in since user authentication is taken care of by the Spotify API.
+The app functionalities will only work if the user has Spotify premium, the UI will still work if the user has a free account with Spotify.

 ## Available Scripts